NFL odds for Week 15, lines, spreads: Picks, predictions, best bets today

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

 While those games all have close NFL spreads, there are some wider ones featuring playoff contenders versus teams contending for high positions in the NFL Draft.
-The Week 15 NFL odds have the Eagles favored by 11 points over the Raiders, while the 49ers are 12.5-point favorites against the Titans.
+The Week 15 NFL odds have the Eagles favored by 11 points over the Raiders, while the Jaguars are 13.5-point favorites against the Jets.
 All of the updated Week 15 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 15 NFL picks now.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 15 on a 50-35 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.